David W. Robinson-Morris,Ph.D.

 As a scholar, David’s primary research centers on a single question: What does it mean to be a human being?
 This question continuously informs his approaches to management, organizational leadership, teaching, and community involvement.

-Currently, Dr. Robinson-Morris is leading regional diversity and inclusion for Ochsner Health System’s Bayou region of the state of Louisiana.
-As the inaugural Regional Director of Diversity and Inclusion for the region, David is developing a comprehensive and strategic diversity and inclusion framework that maps onto the System’s overarching efforts to improve health equity and health outcomes, increase patient satisfaction and employee engagement, and create an inclusive environment to aid in employee retention and belonging.
-In addition to leading and developing the Bayou regional diversity and inclusion strategy, he is co-facilitating the System’s Quality and Nursing Diversity and Inclusion Work Groups, serves on the System’s Health Equity Council and Steering Committee for the D&I High Potential Mentorship Program.
+In 2020, Dr. Robinson-Morris led regional diversity and inclusion strategy for Ochsner Health System’s Bayou region of the state of Louisiana.
+As the inaugural Regional Director of Diversity and Inclusion for the region, David worked to develop a comprehensive and strategic diversity and inclusion framework that maps onto the System’s overarching efforts to improve health equity and health outcomes, increase patient satisfaction and employee engagement, and create an inclusive environment to aid in employee retention and belonging.
+In addition to leading and developing the Bayou regional diversity and inclusion strategy, he co-facilitated the System’s Quality and Nursing Diversity and Inclusion Work Groups, served on the System’s Health Equity Council and Steering Committee for the D&I High Potential Mentorship Program.

-Additionally, Dr. Robinson-Morris represents the System as member of the Vizient Vulnerable Patient Population Advisory Committee and the Region 3 Healthy Communities Coalition of the Louisiana Public Health Institute.
-David is also co-crafting the diversity and inclusion education curricular strategy and is liaising with the Ochsner Xavier Institute for Health Equity and Research, and Ochsner’s Community and Public Affairs COVID vaccine outreach efforts.
+Additionally, Dr. Robinson-Morris represented the System as member of the Vizient Vulnerable Patient Population Advisory Committee and the Region 3 Healthy Communities Coalition of the Louisiana Public Health Institute.
+David was also engaged in co-crafting the diversity and inclusion education curricular strategy and was a liaison to the Ochsner Xavier Institute for Health Equity and Research, and Ochsner’s Community and Public Affairs COVID vaccine outreach efforts.

 In 2018, Dr. Robinson-Morris founded the Center for Equity, Justice, and the Human Spirit at Xavier University of Louisiana.
 The Center was envisioned to serve as an anchor, a magnet, a beacon of hope, and a catalyst for change through research, community engagement, public scholarship, and public theology.
 Since its founding, The Center has worked to engage, support, and promote innovative thinking in a multiplicity of contexts and across disciplines regarding race, class, systemic inequities; and a faith that does justice toward a deeper understanding of issues impacting modern societies and vexing the human spirit.
 The Center’s work has focused on impacting policy, improving practice, and uplifting the human spirit within the areas of PK-16 educational equity, criminal justice reform, and environmental justice.